Skip to main content

 Once a beacon of cheap homes, Nevada became a symbol of America's struggle with high costs

-• Despite union wages and down-payment assistance, a 27-year-old prospective buyer cannot afford to buy, while his parents bought at about his age.
+• Despite union wages and down-payment assistance, a 27-year-old prospective buyer cannot afford to buy, while his parents bought their first home at about his age.

 • Nevada has become another example of high U.S. housing costs, as rising local home prices create affordability pressures statewide.

-• Photographs show homes under construction in Las Vegas on Feb.
-2, 2026, indicating active new development earlier this year.
+• Photographs from earlier this year show homes under construction in Las Vegas, documenting active new development as builders add supply.

 Insights by Ground AI